A note on the ambipolar diffusion in superfluid neutron stars: Conclusions

+In this note we considered a simplified illustrative problem of the magnetic field evolution in a NS, whose core is composed of superfluid neutrons, nonsuperconducting protons and electrons with possible admixture of muons.
+A star is assumed to be non-rotating, i.e., it does not have neutron vortices in its interiors.
+Perturbation of the system by the magnetic field is assumed to be small and the NS evolution is supposed to be quasistationary -- standard assumptions (e.g., \citealt{gr92}), that allow us to neglect time derivatives and velocity-dependent nonlinear terms in the Euler-type and particle continuity equations.
+Bearing in mind simplifications described above, we arrived at the following conclusions:

-1. Ambipolar diffusion is irrelevant for the magnetic field dissipation in superfluid $npe$ matter.
+1. Ambipolar diffusion is irrelevant for the magnetic field dissipation in superfluid $npe$ matter at temperatures $T$ even slightly smaller than $T_{cn}$.
 Magnetic field in this case dissipates only because of Ohmic losses (inefficient mechanism in the neutron star cores) and non-equilibrium Urca processes (can be efficient if the direct Urca process is open).
+This result is in contrast to the results of \cite{gjs11} and \cite{papm17} who, as we argue in Sec.\ \ref{Sec:EBdiss2}, used a superfluid dynamic equation for neutrons, which is correct only in the limit $T\ll T_{cn}$.

-2. Since only very specific magnetic field configurations can ensure hydrostatic equilibrium in superfluid $npe$ matter (see section \ref{Sec:EBdiss} and the work by \citealt{gl16}), magnetic field should ``feel'' expansion of the superfluid region upon NS cooling and reorganize itself accordingly on a cooling timescale.
+2. Since only very specific magnetic field configurations can support hydrostatic equilibrium in superfluid $npe$ matter (see section \ref{Sec:EBdiss} and the work by \citealt{gl16}), magnetic field should ``feel'' expansion of the superfluid region upon NS cooling and reorganize itself accordingly on a cooling timescale.
 This may result in an increased magnetic activity, e.g., in magnetars.

-3. An admixture of muons will restore, to some extent, the role of ambipolar diffusion for the magnetic field evolution, although the magnetic energy dissipation rate (see Eq.\ \ref{EBdissnpemu} constrained by Eq.\ \ref{velrelmu}) will differ from that in non-superfluid matter.
-In particular, if we neglect the lepton-neutron collisions, there will be no relative motion between normal neutrons and protons.
+3. An admixture of muons will restore, to some extent, the role of ambipolar diffusion for the magnetic field evolution, although the magnetic energy dissipation rate (\ref{EBdissnpemu}) will differ from that in non-superfluid matter because of ($i$) suppression of $np$, $ne$, and $n\mu$ collisions by neutron superfluidity (e.g., \citealt{ys91b}) and ($ii$) an additional constraint (\ref{velrelmu}) relating normal particle velocities ${\pmb u}_i$ ($i=n$, $p$, $e$, $\mu$).
+In particular, if we neglect the lepton-neutron collisions, there will be no relative motion between normal neutrons and protons, ${\pmb u}_n={\pmb u}_p$.